rehan-code/Game-Library-Web-App/README.md

 - UI Enhancements: Updated the UI to provide feedback on incorrect guesses
 - Fixed Mismatched Hints: corrected mismatched hints for a smoother user experience.

-3. New Game Development: we are developing a new game, Slide Puzzle
+3. New Game Development: we developed a new game, Slide Puzzle

 ## Requirements